MicrosoftDocs/appcenter-docs/docs/diagnostics/iOS-symbolication.md

 react-native bundle --entry-file index.ios.js --platform ios --dev false --reset-cache --bundle-output unused.jsbundle --sourcemap-output index.ios.map
 ```

-The App Center Build and Distribution service can automatically generate a valid dSYM and source map `.zip` file and upload the file to the diagnostics service.
+The App Center Build and Distribution service can automatically generate a valid dSYM and source map `.zip` file and upload the file to the Diagnostics service.
 If you use the App Center to build and auto distribute your app to your end users, you don't need to manually obtain and upload the symbol files as detailed in the steps above.

 ### App Center API